bazelbuild/bazel/site/docs/glossary.md

 #### Hermeticity

-The property of a build or test where there are no external influences on the build or test.
-This helps to enable deterministic and [correct](#correctness) results.
-This usually means disallowing network access to actions, only allowing access to declared input [artifacts](#artifact), making timestamps and timezones fixed, restricting access/resetting environment variables, and using fixed seeds for random number generators.
+A build is hermetic if there are no external influences on its build and test operations, which helps to make sure that results are deterministic and [correct](#correctness).
+For example, hermetic builds typically disallow network access to actions, restrict access to declared inputs, use fixed timestamps and timezones, restrict access to environment variables, and use fixed seeds for random number generators

 #### Incremental build

-A build that reuses the results of earlier builds to reduce build time and resource needs.
-Bazel aims to guarantee correct results for incremental builds.
-This is the opposite of a clean build.
+An incremental build reuses the results of earlier builds to reduce build time and resource usage.
+Dependency checking and caching aim to produce correct results for this type of build.
+An incremental build is the opposite of a clean build.

 <!-- TODO: #### Install base -->

 #### Label

 An identifier for a [target](#target).
-A fully qualified label such as `//path/to/package:target` consists of `//` to mark the workspace root directory, `path/to/package` as the directory that contains the [BUILD file](#build-file) declaring the target, and `:target` as the name of the target
+A fully-qualified label such as `//path/to/package:target` consists of `//` to mark the workspace root directory, `path/to/package` as the directory that contains the [BUILD file](#build-file) declaring the target, and `:target` as the name of the target